Writing

 Impact

-Pupils will make good progress from their own personal starting points.
+It is our aim that, pupils will make good progress from their own personal starting points.
 By the end of Year Six they will be able to write clearly and accurately and adapt their language and style in and for a range of contexts, purposes and audiences.
 Our pupils will acquire a wide vocabulary and have a strong command of the written word.
 Most importantly, they will develop a love of writing and be well equipped for the rest of their education.

 Click on the picture below to find useful wesites which will support your child's learning: